simorjay/PeerThreatModel/Mod5-ConductingTM.md

-#Module 5 - Conducting a Review 220
+# Module 5 - Conducting a Review 220
+In Module 5 we look at a couple useful tools that all reviewers should have, also it's time to apply your knowledge and see how well you can conduct a review.

 <table>
   <colgroup>